laura-hetzel/MeDUSA/docs/joss.md

 This research was funded in part by the European Union’s Horizon 2020 research and innovation program under the Marie Skladowska-Curie grant agreement number 861196.

 Rosa (species = Canine Familiaris, breed = Catahoula Leopard) was essential to the mental well-being and creativity of the authors, and therefore essential to the project.

+We would like to thank Alida Kindt and Thomas Hankemeier for their support and direction on this project.

 # References